zayarmyothwin/android-exercise/README.md

   - Examples for uses of context:

-    - 1.Creating new objects:Creating new views,adapters,listeners
+    1. Creating new objects:Creating new views,adapters,listeners
  ``` java
     TextView tv=new TextView(getContext());
     ListAdapter adapter=new SimpleCursorAdapter(getApplicationContext());